What is Sickle Cell Disease?

 Sickle Cell Disease is inherited when a child receives two sickle cell genes—one from each parent.
-A person with Sickle Cell Disease is born with it; people cannot catch Sickle Cell Disease from being around a person who has it.
+A person with Sickle Cell Disease is born with it.

 Healthy red blood cells are round, and they move through small blood vessels to carry oxygen to all parts of the body.
 In someone who has Sickle Cell Disease, the red blood cells become hard and sticky and look like a C-shaped farm tool called a “sickle.”

 The sickle cells die early, which causes a constant shortage of red blood cells.
 Also, when they travel through small blood vessels, they get stuck and clog the blood flow.
 This can cause pain and other serious problems such infection, acute chest syndrome, lung problems, severe pain, and stroke.